Wildcats End Unprecedented Semester and Look Ahead to Potential Return of Competitions

 “That day, I began to understand all of the times when my father would say, ‘watch your speed’ and my mother would say, ‘be home soon,’ and all the prayers from my grandmother that made it very clear that this was bigger than just their love for me.
 It was their love for all of us.
 It was because they understood the harsh reality of systemic racism that we have to deal with every single day.
 As hard as it was, I began to face the reality that George Floyd could very well have been me,” Williamson wrote.

 The turbulence brought on by social justice movements and a global pandemic also led student-athletes to become active in voter registration efforts here on campus.
-The Student-Athlete Advisory Committee partnered with the History and Political Science Department, the Division of Institutional Advancement and the Division of Student Affairs to launch the “Get Civically Fit at Daemen” campaign, a college-wide effort to promote voter registration and provide information on the voting process.
+The Student-Athlete Advisory Committee partnered with the History and Political Science Department, the Division of Institutional Advancement and the Division of Student Affairs to launch the “Get Civically Fit at Daemen” campaign, a university-wide effort to promote voter registration and provide information on the voting process.

 In addition, a group of student-athletes participated in a socially-distanced reading program for children at the Buffalo and Erie County Public Library.
 The women’s tennis team provided virtual tennis instruction as part of the Western New York Girls in Sports Day, a program sponsored by the United Way of Buffalo and Erie County.
 Student-athletes with the men’s and women’s basketball and men’s and women’s volleyball teams spent time, both in person and virtually, developing relationships with four children through a partnership with Team IMPACT, a national nonprofit organization that pairs college athletic programs with children who face life-threatening and chronic illnesses.
 A campus-wide mask sale conducted by the Student-Athlete Advisory Committee raised money for the American Cancer Society.
 And, the Division of Athletics announced a new partnership with Olympic medalist Samantha Livingstone to bring The WHOLE Athlete Initiative to our campus to shine a light on student-athlete mental health objectives.